nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/tools-workspace-builders.md

 This example describes a single option for the executor that is a `string` called `textToEcho`.
 When using this executor, specify a `textToEcho` property inside the options.

-In our `executor.ts` file, we're creating an `Options` interface that matches the json object being described here.
+In the `executor.ts` file, you create an `Options` interface that matches the JSON object described here.

 ### executor.ts